GDevelopApp/GDevelop-examples/examples/city-builder/README.md

-Show how to evaluate distance by roads to define rules for city builders.
+Show how to evaluate distance by roads to define rules for city builders